 Cyrene patted Diedra on the arm.
 "Diedra, since you started working for Rebecka, she has seemed very happy.
 You two must have become good friends."

-She was still thinking about this as Rebecka was finishing setting up things for tomorrow.
-Rebecka paused and asked if Diedra wanted any tea.
-Diedra said yes, then watched as Rebecka put the kettle on the pole over the fire to heat the water.
-Diedra idly watched her actions, noting how the firelight and candlelight lent a beautiful glow to Rebecka's face and hair.
 She had never really noticed before how beautiful that Rebecaka was, how graceful her movements were, how she still had a trace of foreign accent in her speech and how her voice was so smooth and rich to the ears.
 She watched as Rebecka steeped the tea in the mugs, then brought the mugs to the table, smiling as she sat down.

 "We had a marvelous Solstice Day, didn't we?"
 Diedra asked as she wrapped her hands around the mug.
 Rebecka nodded, sipping her tea.
 Diedra happily took a long drink from her own mug.
-Switching topics slightly, she said, "That was nice of Cyrene of offer me Xena's baby clothes and bed for free.
-I guess I've been missing my Amazon sisters lately, wondering if I should go back to raise my baby or not.
-But I feel like I'm pretty well accepted here.
-But, I do have a question for you, Rebecka."
+Switching topics, she said, "That was nice of Cyrene of offer me her children's baby things for free, although I did offer to pay for them, she refused to accept any money."

 Rebecka put down her mug and said, "Please ask."